daronphang/programming-resources/cloud-computing/AWS/services/database/dynamodb.md

 ## Amazon DynamoDB Accelerator

-Amazon DAX is an in-memory cache for DynamoDB to improve read performance.
+Amazon DAX is a distributed in-memory cache for DynamoDB to improve read performance.
 It maintains a cluster of nodes for high availability, replicating data across multiple nodes to handle node failures and provide automatic failover.
 It can also integrate with EC2 and Lambda.

+DAX maintains its independent group of IAM policies than services using DAX to access the database and hence, you need to be mindful.
+For example:

+- EC2 does not have access to DynamoDB table called 'books'
+- DAX has access to 'books'
+- If an EC2 uses DAX, it will have access to 'books'